Support and information for future students

 What will Term 1 look like?

 All lectures and seminars will be delivered online in Term 1 combined with on-campus appointments with academics and student support.
-We hope to transition to on-campus teaching from Term 2 in January 2021 (in line with health and safety guidance at that time).
-If government guidelines are relaxed during Term 1, we will aim to be as flexible as possible in adapting to those new guidelines and, where possible, expanding student contact on the campus.
+We aim to offer small group face-to-face academic activities on campus in Term 1, and hope to transition to more on-campus teaching from Term 2 in January 2021 (but this will depend on health and safety guidance at that time) If government guidelines are relaxed during Term 1, we will aim to be as flexible as possible in adapting to those new guidelines and, where possible, expanding student contact on the campus.
 SOAS is very well prepared to deliver online teaching with 20 years’ experience running distance learning programmes.
 We are successfully delivering remote access to all our services already.

 Engaging and interactive, our online teaching will include:

 - Online lectures and seminars with interactive Q&A sessions

 - Discussion forums